Shane Parker (speedway rider): Australia

 After finishing runner up to Craig Hodgson in the 1992 South Australian Championship at North Arm, Shane Parker produced his best result in the Australian Solo Championship in 1992 when he was runner-up to Mildura rider Leigh Adams at North Arm.
 Parker was the only rider to defeat Adams on the night when they clashed in Heat 5, his win robbing the 20-year-old Adams of finishing the night with a perfect score from his five rides.
-Parker would score a total of 13 points, one behind Adams (who won the first of what would be a record 10 Australian Championships), and two points clear of Queensland's Mark Carlson who finished third.
+Parker would score a total of 13 points, one behind Adams (who won the first of what would be a record ten Australian Championships), and two points clear of Queensland's Mark Carlson who finished third.
 Parker, who had lost his opening heat to twice former national champion Glenn Doyle, won his next three rides and went into his last ride of the meeting (heat 19) needing to win to finish on 14 points to force a run-off with Adams, but could only finish second behind Queensland rider Tony Langdon.

 Parker finished in third place in the 1990 Australian Under-21 Championship behind Leigh Adams and fellow South Australian Shane Bowes at Renmark's Riverland Speedway, and runner up to Adams in the 1991 Australian Under-21 Championship held at the Olympic Park Speedway, the last time he was eligible for the U/21 title.
 His 1991 U/21 title was hampered by bike problems forcing him to race on a bike borrowed from Australian U/16 Champion Ryan Sullivan.
 While he rode well, he did not have the outright speed to challenge Adams.

-After winning his second SA Championship at North Arm in 1994, he failed to place in the Australian Championship Final in Mildura.
+After winning his second SA Championship at North Arm in 1994, Parker failed to place in the Australian Championship Final in Mildura.
 In 1995, Parker finished 5th in the Australian Championship in Gosford which saw him qualify for the Overseas Final in Coventry, England.
-At the Overseas Final he finished in 8th place (after winning a runoff with American's Chris Manchester and Charles Ermolenko) to progress to the Intercontinental Final in Norway.
-There he would again impress by finishing a fine 7th place to just miss a place in the Challenge Round which was qualification to the 1996 Speedway Grand Prix World Championship series.
+At the Overseas Final he finished in eighth place (after winning a runoff with American's Chris Manchester and Charles Ermolenko) to progress to the Intercontinental Final in Norway.
+There he would again impress by finishing a fine seventh place to just miss a place in the Challenge Round which was qualification to the 1996 Speedway Grand Prix World Championship series.